nasa-nccs-hpda/vhr-cloudmask/README.md

 ### Running Inference of Clouds

-Use the following command if you need to perform inference using a regex that points to the necessary files.
+Use the following command if you need to perform inference using a regex that points to the necessary files and by leveraging the default global model.
 The following is a singularity exec command with options from both Singularity and the cloud masking application.

 Singularity options:
 - '-B': mounts a filesystem from the host into the container